easwari21/Ex.No.5/README.md

 - Giving advice or recommendations
 - Summarizing a topic

-For each scenario, two prompts are created — one naïve and one basic.
+For each scenario, two prompts are created,one naive and one basic.

----

 #### Step 3: Run the Experiments
 1. Enter the naïve prompt in ChatGPT and record the output.
 2. Enter the basic prompt and record that output.
 3. Compare both outputs based on quality, accuracy, and depth.

----

-## OUTPUT

 The test was done with four scenarios.
 Each one compared the difference between simple and structured prompts.

----

 ### Scenario 1: Creative Story

-**Naïve Prompt:**
+**Naive Prompt:**
 “Write a story about an alien planet.”

 **Response:**